-This risk is minimal since the Authority did not incur any interest-bearing debt during the year.
-Cash deposits are subject to interest rate price risk as they earn interest at floating rates and this revenue is impacted by the current low short-term interest rates.
-At the end of the reporting period, if interest rates on cash deposits had been 1% higher/lower with all other variables held constant, net income for the year would have been \$25 higher/lower (2018 - \$16 higher/lower).
+Interest rate risk is the risk that fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+The Authority is exposed to interest rate cash flow risk through its demand loans and cash which are at floating interest rates.
+At the end of the reporting period, if interest rates on cash deposits had been 1% higher/lower with all other variables held constant, net income for the year would have been \$28 higher/lower (2019 - \$25 higher/lower).
+If interest rates on the demand loan had been 1% higher/lower with all other variables held constant, net income for the year would have been \$20 lower/higher (2019 - \$0 lower/higher).

 Investments in fixed rate bonds are subject to interest rate fair value risk as future changes in interest rates affect the fair value of these investments.
-As these investments are recorded at fair value, changes due to fluctuating interest rates are recorded in the consolidated comprehensive income.
+As these investments are recorded at fair value, changes due to fluctuating interest rates are recorded in the consolidated statement of comprehensive income.